visgl/deck.gl/dev-docs/RFCs/v5.0/attribute-transition-rfc.md

 | duration  | Number   | Duration of the transition animation, in milliseconds |
 | easing    | Function | Easing function that maps a value from [0, 1] to [0, 1], see http://easings.net/ |
 | onComplete | Function   | Callback when the transition is done |

+As a shorthand, if an accessor key maps to a number rather than an object, then the number is assigned to the `duration` parameter.

 ### Implementation